-Sets a constant value of the specified floating point representation as the output.
+Sets a constant value of the specified floating-point representation as the output.

-The Synphony Model Compiler FP Constant block sets a constant value of the specified floating point representation as the output.
+The Synphony Model Compiler FP Constant block sets a constant value of the specified floating-point representation as the output.

-For information about SMC floating point input and output formats, see Floating Point Input and Output Formats, on page 286.
+For information about SMC floating-point input and output formats, see Floating Point Input and Output Formats for SMC FP Blocks, on page 879.
+Use the syn_ieeefp2smcfp and syn_smcfp2ieeefp functions (Floating-Point Interface Functions, on page 881) to convert from IEE to SMC floating-point representation and vice versa.